aws-samples/cfn101-workshop/workshop/content/40-cloudformation-features/500-lab-04-outputs.md

 {{% /expand %}}

 #### Exercise
-> Assign Elastic IP to your EC2 instance and output the EIP in the _Outputs_ section of the template.
+> In this exercise, you should assign an Elastic IP to your EC2 instance.
+Then, add an Output to in the _Outputs_
+>section of the template.
+You should continue using the `code/40-cloudformation-features/07-lab05-Outputs.yaml` template.

+1. Create `AWS::EC2::EIP` resource and attach it to your existing EC2 instance.
+1. Create logical ID called `ElasticIP` and add it to the Outputs section of the template.

 {{%expand "Need a hint?" %}}
 Check out the AWS Documentation for [AWS::EC2::EIP resource](https://docs.aws.amazon.com/en_pv/AWSCloudFormation/latest/UserGuide/aws-properties-ec2-eip.html)